-You can also do a search for local driver test routes on YouTube.
-The site has videos of routes that drivers have uploaded that you can view to see what to expect.
+You can also search for local driver test routes on YouTube.
+The site has videos of routes drivers uploaded that you can view to see what to expect.

 4. Don’t skimp on behind-the-wheel practice time

-Gillmer says a lot of newbie drivers fail to log enough hours behind the wheel before test day.
+Gillmer says many newbie drivers fail to log enough hours before test day.

-In his home state of Pennsylvania, drivers are required to spend 65 hours of behind-the-wheel learning time before they take the test.
+In his home state of Pennsylvania, drivers must spend 65 hours of behind-the-wheel learning time before they take the test.
 Many other states require at least 50 hours.